FudaWiki/fudawiki-files/hanafuda/games/san-zoku-go-ju.md

 # Scoring
-Players count their captured card points, they subtract the **par score** of **350 points** to get the settlement score, and they do the settlement accordingly (negative score means you lose points; positive score means you gain points).
+Players count their captured card points, then they subtract the **par score** of **350 points** to get the settlement score, and they do the settlement accordingly (negative score means you lose points; positive score means you gain points).

 `Settlement Score = Total of captured card points - 350`